 The information above is provided as a simple example.
 Use the formula above to estimate your cost per mile to determine the best per-mile rate to charge your shippers.
 You can also use our online cost per mile calculator to determine your cost, profit, and rate per mile.

 12. Find new customers through load boards and brokers

 Utilize load boards and brokers to find loads.
-As you do, you’ll build relationships with new customers. eCapital offers an exclusive broker network to our clients to help them find high-paying loads nationwide.
+As you do, you’ll build relationships with new customers. eCapital offers an exclusive load board to our clients to help them find high-paying loads nationwide.

 13. Make your customers happy